 DIRECTOR & EDITOR

-Caryl Pagel is the author of the forthcoming book of prose Out of Nowhere Into Nothing (FC2, fall 2020) and two collections of poetry: Twice Told (2014) and Experiments I Should Like Tried at My Own Death (2012).
-Her poems and essays have appeared in AGNI, Denver Quarterly, Entropy, Essay Press, The Iowa Review, and The Mississippi Review, and she is currently at work on a collection of essays.
+Caryl Pagel is the author of the forthcoming book of prose Out of Nowhere Into Nothing (FC2, fall 2020) and two collections of poetry: Twice Told (University of Akron Press) and Experiments I Should Like Tried at My Own Death (Factory Hollow Press).
+Her poems and essays have appeared or are forthcoming in Apartment Poetry, The Collagist, Entropy, The Iowa Review, and The Paris Review.
 Caryl is the co-founder and editor of Rescue Press and a poetry editor at jubilat.
 She teaches creative writing at Cleveland State University and in the NEOMFA Program in Northeastern Ohio.

 ASSOCIATE DIRECTOR & EDITOR